hyperreal/AcidAdServer/README.md

 # Plans

+These features are sorted by planned implementation-done time.

- * Text banners
+ * Text banners (advertisements)
+ * API to retrieve text advertisements
+ * Nagios monitoring URL
+ * E-mail notifications
+ * UI improvements
- * Multiple banners in one zone at once (eg. you can place four small boxes in scyscrapper)
+ * Multiple banners in one zone at once (e.g. you can place four small boxes in scyscrapper)
+ * Performance improvements
  * Counting clicks of swfs with `clickTAG`
  * Statistic reports
- * Nagios monitoring URL
- * E-mail notifications
- * Performance and UI improvements

 # Installation using composer